Foundation Skills Assessment (FSA)

-The Foundation Skills Assessment is an annual province-wide assessment of British Columbia students’ academic skills in grades 4 and 7, and provides a snapshot of how well BC students are learning foundation skills in Reading Comprehension, Writing, and Numeracy.
+The Foundation Skills Assessment is an annual province-wide assessment of all B.C. students’ academic skills in grades 4 and 7, and provides parents, teachers, schools, school districts and the Ministry of Education with important information on how well students are progressing in the foundation skills of Reading, Writing, and Numeracy.

-- FSA Specifications: Updates on how the FSA will be assessed
+- FSA Specifications: Information on how the FSA will be assessed

-- The Scoring and Score Entry deadline will be March 10, 2017.
+- The Scoring and Score Entry deadline is November 23, 2018

-- Students will respond to multiple-choice questions online, and will respond to written questions on paper.
+- Students will respond to online questions and questions in paper student booklet

-- The Ministry provides support for scoring/training that include:
+- The Ministry provides support for scoring/training that includes: